 Silicon Valley based entrepreneur Josh Kwan co-founded a unique non-profit organization called Praxis to help entrepreneurs build companies and nonprofits to make a significant impact on the world.
+If you’re trying to make your nonprofit business succesful take a look at the best branding agency around.
 He is driven by his Christian faith to see social injustice remedied and the poor escape the clutches of poverty.
 The Bible verse Micah 6:8 sums up his drive:

 He has shown you, O mortal, what is good.

 And what does the Lord require of you?

 Kwan started his career as a journalist with the San Jose Mercury News.
 “When I left college,” remarks Kwan, “I was idealistic.
 I wanted to change how people thought about society and public policy.
 I wanted to comfort the afflicted, and afflict the comfortable, to shine light on injustice, and to celebrate the heroes of society.”
 Kwan worked for five years for the Mercury News, first covering high tech businesses in the late 1990s during the time of the dotcom boom, and later covering general news, including crime and politics.
 He got married and followed his wife, a medical school graduate, to Chicago, where she was matched for residency.
 Having left his job at the newspaper, Kwan decided to go to business school and was accepted at the Kellogg School of Management at Northwestern.

 During a summer break, Kwan took a job at the New York Times in strategic planning.
 “I loved New York and loved journalism,” says Kwan.
 “I hoped to stay in New York, but my wife wanted to be close to her family in the Bay Area.”